AnumQ/hello-world-dapp/README.md

 # Hello World Dapp

-A react app which interacts with the blockchain using web3.js
+A react app that interacts with the blockchain using web3.js

+Features:

+1. Deploys a smart contract using web3.js

 In the project directory, you can run: